Sidney Powell: 2020 Election Legitimacy Team

+A draft executive order dated December 16 called for Trump to order a military seizure of voting machines and the appointment of a special counsel; when it surfaced a year later, it was not immediately clear who drafted it.
+Trump ally Bernard Kerik testified to the January 6 committee that Michael Flynn associate Phil Waldron originated the idea of a military seizure of voting machines.

-During an Oval Office meeting on December 18, with Giuliani, Flynn, and Pat Cipollone, and with Powell still included, Trump suggested naming Powell as a special counsel to investigate allegations of election fraud.
+Powell, who had previously called on the president to invoke the Insurrection Act to deploy military forces, joined an Oval Office meeting on December 18, with Giuliani, Flynn, and Pat Cipollone.
+There, Trump suggested naming Powell as a special counsel to investigate allegations of election fraud.
 Most Trump advisors opposed the idea, while Powell characterized them as quitters.
 The meeting was reportedly heated and included Flynn's proposal for the president to declare martial law.
-Powell had previously called on the president to invoke the Insurrection Act to deploy military forces.
-In January 2022, a draft executive order dated December 16 surfaced that called for Trump to order a military seizure of voting machines and the appointment of a special counsel, though it was not immediately clear who drafted the order.
-Politico reported in January 2022 that Trump ally Bernard Kerik had testified to the January 6 committee that Michael Flynn associate Phil Waldron originated the idea of a military seizure of voting machines.

 By December 2020 over 4,000 attorneys had signed an open letter asking bar disciplinary authorities to condemn and investigate Powell's behavior.

 In May 2021, Powell continued to express the hope that the election result would be reversed.
 She spoke at a QAnon conference in Dallas over Memorial Day weekend, where she falsely asserted Trump "can simply be reinstated, that a new Inauguration Day is set", eliciting cheers from the crowd.
 The date for this was supposedly August 13, however this date passed and Trump was not reinstated.

 Powell was subpoenaed in January 2022 to testify before the House Select Committee on the January 6 Attack.

 She sued to block release of her phone records.